Garegin Apresov: Arrest and death

-In March 1937 he was recalled from service in China and arrested.
-He was dismissed from the NKID on 13 July 1937.
-On 13 July 1940 he was sentenced to 10 years in prison under the accusation of the anti-Soviet activity based on the Art.
-58-10 RSFSR Penal Code.
-On 8 September 1941, on the basis of Decree No. GKO-634ss, without initiating a criminal case and conducting preliminary and trial proceedings, the Military Collegium of the Supreme Court of the USSR, chaired by Vasily Ulrich (members of the collegium D. Ya.
+In 1941, during the attack of Nazi Germany on the USSR, G. A. Apresov was in prison in the city of Oryol.
+From the very beginning of the war, the Oryol region was declared under martial law.
+All cases of crimes against defense, public order and state security were transferred to military tribunals, which received the right to consider cases after 24 hours from the moment the indictment was served.
+On 8 September 1941, on the basis of Decree No. GKO-634ss, without initiating a criminal case and conducting preliminary and trial proceedings, the Military Collegium of the Supreme Court of the USSR, chaired by Vasiliy Ulrikh (members of the collegium D. Ya.
 Kandibin and Vasiliy Bukanov), sentenced Apresov and 161 prisoners of the Oryol Prison to death penalty under Art.
 58-10 RSFSR Penal Code.
 He was shot on 11 September 1941 in the Medvedev Forest near Oryol, in an event known as the Medvedev Forest massacre.
+The execution was initiated by the People's Commissar of Internal Affairs of the USSR L. P. Beria and sanctioned by the State Defense Committee of the USSR headed by J. V. Stalin.
+All those sentenced were accused of "conducting defeatist agitation and attempts to prepare escapes for the resumption of subversive work."